Hawk652/Capstone-Guidance-Robot/Reports/Minimally Functioning Prototype.md

 The robot is able to move around and change directions with the use of voice commands through a microphone.

 ## Main Control
-The robot is able to take commands from the user interface subsystem and use the LIDAR to move around in its environment.
+The robot is able to take commands from the user interface subsystem and use the LIDAR and motors to move around in its environment.